syncfusion-content/extension-docs/Extension/NETMAUI-Extension/JetBrains/download-and-installation.md

 ---
 layout: post
-title: Download and Installation | Essential® UI Kit | Syncfusion
+title: Download and Installation | Essential® UI Kit for .NET MAUI Plugin | Syncfusion
-description: How to download the Essential® UI Kit for .NET MAUI Plugin from the JetBrains marketplace site and from the plugins View tab.
+description: How to download and install the Essential® UI Kit for .NET MAUI Plugin from the JetBrains marketplace and from the plugins tab in JetBrains Rider.
 platform: extension
 control: Syncfusion Extensions
 documentation: ug
 ---

-# Download and Setup - Essential® UI Kit for .NET MAUI Kit Plugin
+# Download and Installation - Essential® UI Kit for .NET MAUI Plugin

-Syncfusion® publishes the Essential® UI Kit for .NET MAUI Plugin in [JetBrains marketplace](https://plugins.jetbrains.com/plugin/28456-document-viewer).
+Syncfusion® publishes the Essential® UI Kit for .NET MAUI Plugin in the [JetBrains marketplace](https://plugins.jetbrains.com/plugin/32473-essential-ui-kit-for-net-maui--syncfusion).
 You can either install it from JetBrains Rider or download and install it from the JetBrains marketplace.

 ## Prerequisites